Garnik645/cpp_problems/doc/bitset.md

 # Bitset
+A bitset is a dataset that stores multiple boolean values but takes lesser memory space as compared to other data sets that can store a sequence of bits like a boolean array or boolean vector.
 The class bitset represents a fixed-size sequence of N bits.
 Bitsets can be manipulated by standard logic operators and converted from strings and integers.
 ```c++